 About Ragdoll Kittens

 Traditional Ragdolls are born solid white and they all look about the same at birth.
 Mink Ragdolls are born with their color.
 All newborn kittens are fragile and cannot be exposed to viruses.
 I take great care to keep the babies healthy.
 I wait until the three week age to post photos on Facebook.
 Personalities are difficult to predict and continue to change and develop over the lifetime of the cat.
 Ragdolls are known for their laid back, human friendly and dog like behaviors but no breeder can really guarantee that your kitten will be a lap kitty or sleep with you every night.
 Therer are far too many variables in a household and the kitten to predict behaviors.
-For more nformation about the breed I encourage to visit the TICA website: TICA.ORG
+For more information about the breed I encourage to visit: www.TICA.org

 How To Purchase A Classy Ragdoll